-Sacramento and its surrounding region have so much to offer, including restaurants that pride themselves on farm-to-fork cuisine to a variety of outdoor recreation spots to family-friendly events.
-Here’s a glimpse of what you and your family can expect should you decide to call Northern California your home:
+Sacramento and its surrounding region have so much to offer, from restaurants that pride themselves on farm-to-fork cuisine to a variety of outdoor recreation spots to family-friendly events.

 Known as the City of Trees, Sacramento has an abundance of beautiful, old trees that adorn its streets and parks, such as William Land Park.
-However, there are many other suburbs located just outside city limits that are great places to raise a family and enjoy a smaller community feel.
+In fact, Forbes ranked Sacramento as the best place to live in California.
+There are many other suburbs located just outside city limits that are great places to raise a family and enjoy a smaller community feel.
 Here are several communities and cities in and near Sacramento to find housing:

 Located about 25 miles east of Sacramento, people from around the region flock to these two lakes in the summer.
 Folsom Lake, a hot spot for camping, boating and enjoying nature, feeds into Lake Natoma, which is home to the Sacramento State Aquatic Center and a perfect place for kayaking and paddle boarding.

 Snaking through the Sacramento region, you'll find the American River and the Sacramento River, great for year-round recreation.
 Millions of cyclists, joggers and walkers enjoy exploring miles and miles of interconnected American River bike trails, like the Jedediah Smith Memorial Trail.

 It’s no secret that Northern California is home to some great wineries.
 Popular and unique tasting rooms can be found within just a couple hours of Sacramento, including in Amador County, El Dorado County, Placer County, Lodi, Napa Valley, and Sonoma County.